-He was just 17 when he created this and lost 100 pounds by creating and cooking a healthy new diet.
+The chef who created this recipe inspires me too.
+Joshua Weissman was just 17 when he created this (and other) recipes and lost 100 pounds on a Paleo diet.

 - • Preheat oven to 375 and line a baking tray with parchment paper.